 When Chief Chihuahua realizes he has put the lives of his people in serious danger because of Geronimo's lie, he vows to kill the shaman-turned-war-chief.
 Had he been successful, it is likely the war would have ended and the remaining hostiles would have returned peacefully to the San Carlos Reservation.

 But the war continued and President Cleveland, with the support of his Secretary of War and Lt.
 General Phil Sheridan, decides the fate of all Chiricahuas, not just the hostiles.

-Lozen fights along side Geronimo and his few remaining warriors in a desperate attempt to survive and not be herded back to the dreaded San Carlos Reservation.
+Lozen fights along side Geronimo and his few remaining warriors in a desperate attempt to survive and not be herded back to the San Carlos Reservation.
 Unbeknownst to them, this is the last campaign in the Apache Wars.
 Pursued relentlessly, she uses her mysterious power to sense the whereabouts and strength of the U.S. and Mexican cavalries.

 Alexander Adams writes in his book, Geronimo, "she would stand with her arms outstretched, chant a prayer to Ussen, the Apaches’ supreme deity, and slowly turn around." (until she senses the presence and number of the enemy and the direction of their impending attack.)

 Leading General Crooks second expedition into Mexico in pursuit of the renegade Apaches led by Geronimo, Captain Crawford and his scouts are attacked by Mexican militia led Mauricio Corredor.
 Corredor had shot and killed Chief Victorio six years earlier at Cerro Tres Castillos.

 Crawford attempts to get the Mexicans to cease fire by waving a white handkerchief so he can explain to Corredor that his troops and scouts are in pursuit of the Apaches.
 The Mexicans don't listen and one shoots Crawford in the head.